Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 Timeline:

-• Phase 1: Vendor selection and system configuration – Completed by March 2024.
+• Phase 1: Selection of Vendors and configuration of the system – completed in March 2024.

-Section 6: Common Mistakes to Avoid When Writing a Charter
+Section 6: Common Mistakes to Avoid When Writing a Project Charter

 1. Vague Objectives